 The selection of outside committee members will generally depend upon the student's major interest and research.
-If the program recommends the appointment of a committee member who is not an NC State graduate faculty member, it should be made clear to that person that he or she will be expected to participate as a full committee member.
+If the program recommends the appointment of a committee member who is not an NC State graduate faculty member, it should be made clear to those potential members that they will be expected to participate as a full committee member.